gautemo/Gaute-Meek-Olsen/src/dev-blog/intro-firestore.md

 ## Adding data

-We are going to use the add method to add families and set method to add cities.
+We are going to use the `add` method to add families and `set` method to add population to the city.

 ```js
 const addFamily = (surname) => {